 East Side Gallery

-Spacious productions at the Gethsemanekirche, at the Alexanderplatz, at the Brandenburg Gate, at the Ku'damm at the East Side Gallery, as well as at the Schlossplatz and at the Stasi headquarters in Lichtenberg allow visitors to immerse themselves in the upheavals of 1989/90.
+The route of the Peaceful Revolution is told through striking locations that are representative of the history of the fall of the Berlin Wall.
+Spacious productions at the Gethsemanekirche, at the Alexanderplatz, at the Brandenburg Gate, at the Kurfürstendamm at the East Side Gallery, at the Schlossplatz and at the Stasi headquarters in Lichtenberg let the visitors plunge into the upheaval of 1989/90.

-On Alexanderplatz, for example, the wishes, hopes and demands of hundreds of thousands of protesters can be experienced, who confidently stood up to the SED leadership on November 4, 1989 or the demands for the abolition of the secret police can be seen on the high building blocks of the Stasi headquarters.
+As an example, the desires, hopes and demands of hundreds of thousands of demonstrators are brought to life again on Alexanderplatz, which on 4 November 1989 confidently stood up to the SED leadership.
+At the same time, the demands of the abolition of the secret police will be visible on the building blocks of the Stasi headquarters.

-In addition to commemorating the victims of the SED dictatorship and the division of the city into the former inner city border, this decentralized city presentation invites more than 100 events to experience the historic events of the Peaceful Revolution as though in a course through time and space: the Beginnings in Central and Eastern Europe, the escape wave from early summer '89 on the GDR protests and demonstrations and the fall of the Wall in the fall to the storming of the Stasi headquarters and the first free elections in the GDR in March 1990.
+In addition to the commemoration of the victims of the SED dictatorship and the division of the city on the former inner-city border, this decentralized city performance invites in more than 100 events to experience the historical events of the Peaceful Revolution as though in a course through time and space.
+The staging follows the beginnings in Central and Eastern Europe, the escape wave from early summer '89 on the GDR protests and demonstrations as well as the fall of the Berlin Wall in autumn to the storming of the Stasi headquarters and the first free elections in the GDR in March 1990.

-Interspersed with seven open-air exhibitions, the themes connect the original venues to a route of revolution along which concerts, podium discussions, eyewitness talks, readings, film screenings and poetry slams invite listeners to join in and join in the conversation.
-In addition, Kulturprojekte Berlin is looking for people who have experienced the historical events in 1989 live and on site at the various locations.
-With the call „Who was there?“ Their story (s), their experiences, memories and assessments should become an integral part of the celebrations.
+Interspersed with seven open-air exhibitions, the themes connect the original venues to a route of revolution, where concerts, podium discussions, eyewitness talks, readings, film screenings and poetry slams invite listeners to join in the conversation.